Garrison Wiesbaden celebrates grand opening of new bistro, picnic area

 |1

-This work, Garrison Wiesbaden celebrates grand opening of new bistro, picnic area [Image 3 of 3], by Brady Gross, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Garrison Wiesbaden celebrates grand opening of new bistro, picnic area, by Brady Gross, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT